Kernel Truncated Regression Representation for Robust Subspace Clustering: Introduction

+\begin{itemize} \item We propose a new robust subspace clustering method, which can cluster the data points drawn from multiple nonlinear subspaces.
+By exploiting the kernel technique to transform the input samples into the hidden space, we effectively tracked the challenge that TRR cannot handle the data lie on nonlinear subspaces.

+\item A closed-form solution to KTRR is provided.
+The solution or the proposed model is a function of the kernel matrix and not directly related to the input data.
+It makes our method very efficient, especially when handling the problem that has high-dimensional input data.

+\item The proposed KTRR is further extended to handle large-scale datasets.
+We transform the scalability issue in KTRR as a kind of out-of-sample problem, and solve it with a ``sampling, clustering, and classifying'' strategy.

+\item We apply the KTRR method for several image clustering problems.
+Extensive experiments are conducted to investigate the effectiveness and efficiency of KTRR.
+The empirical results show that our method significantly outperforms current state-of-the-art subspace clustering algorithms in terms of accuracy, robustness, and computational cost. \end{itemize}

-The rest of this paper is organized as follows.
-Section \ref{Sec:2} discusses some related work.
-Section \ref{Sec:3} presents the kernel truncated regression and the new robust subspace clustering method.
-Section \ref{Sec:4} provides experimental results to illustrate the effectiveness and the efficiency of the proposed algorithm.
+The rest of this paper is organised as follows.
+Section \ref{Sec:2} reviews the related work.
+Section \ref{Sec:3} is devoted to the formulation of kernel truncated regression and the presentation of the proposed method.
+Section \ref{Sec:4} reports the experimental results to evaluate the effectiveness and efficiency of the proposed method.
 Section \ref{Sec:5} concludes the paper.

 \textbf{Notations:} In this paper, unless specified otherwise, \textbf{lower-case bold letters} represent column vectors, \textbf{upper-case bold letters} represent matrices, and the entries of matrices are denoted with subscripts.
-For instance, $\mathbf{v}$ is a column vector, $v_i$ is its $i$th entry. $\mathbf{M}$ is a matrix, $M_{ij}$ is the entry in the $i$th row, $j$th column, and $\mathbf{m}_j$ denotes the $j$th column of $\mathbf{M}$.
+For instance, $\mathbf{v}$ is a column vector, $v_i$ is its $i$th entry. $\mathbf{M}$ is a matrix, $m_{ij}$ is the entry in the $i$th row, $j$th column, and $\mathbf{m}_j$ denotes the $j$th column of $\mathbf{M}$.
 Moreover, $\mathbf{M}^T$ represents the transpose of $\mathbf{M}$, $\mathbf{M}^{-1}$ denotes the inverse matrix of $\mathbf{M}$, and $\mathbf{I}$ stands for the identity matrix.
-Table~\ref{tab1} summarizes some notations used throughout the paper.
+Table~\ref{tab1} summarises some notations used throughout the paper.